Ind

 NationalityIndian

-Son of an autorickshaw driver, Mohammed Siraj started playing cricket with a tennis ball and held the leather ball for the first time at the age of 19 in 2015. ... continue reading
+Son of an autorickshaw driver, Mohammed Siraj, began playing tennis-ball cricket and held the leather ball for the first time at the age of 19, in 2015. ... continue reading

 Player Bio

-Son of an autorickshaw driver, Mohammed Siraj started playing cricket with a tennis ball and held the leather ball for the first time at the age of 19 in 2015.
+Son of an autorickshaw driver, Mohammed Siraj, began playing tennis-ball cricket and held the leather ball for the first time at the age of 19, in 2015.

-After playing in the under-23 tournament, the fast bowler was included in Hyderabad's state team in 2015-16.
+After playing in an U-23 tournament, the fast bowler was included in Hyderabad's state team in 2015-16.
 However, he could play a single game in his debut season.
-In 2016, he was a net bowler for Royal Challengers Bangalore (RCB), where assistant coach Bharat Arjun saw his ability and helped him to work on his raw pace.
+In 2016, he was a net bowler for Royal Challengers Bangalore (RCB), and assistant coach Bharat Arun saw his ability and helped him work on his raw pace.

-After success in the domestic circuit, the young bowler bagged an IPL contract of a massive INR 2.6 crore by Sunrisers Hyderabad in the 2017 season.
+After his success in the domestic circuit, Siraj bagged an IPL contract of a massive INR 2.6 crore with Sunrisers Hyderabad in the 2017 season.
 He played his first game against Delhi Capitals and ended the season with 10 wickets from six outings.

-The right-arm medium-fast bowler made his T20I debut against New Zealand in 2017.
+The right-arm fast bowler made his T20I debut against New Zealand in 2017.

-Siraj became the highest wicket-taker (23 wkts) in the 2017-18 Vijay Hazare Trophy and then was bought by Royal Challengers Bangalore (RCB) for INR 2.20 crores at the 2018 auction.
-He played 11 games for RCB in the 2018 season and scalped 11 wickets.
+Siraj became the highest wicket-taker (23) in the 2017-18 Vijay Hazare Trophy and then was purchased by Royal Challengers Bangalore (RCB) for INR 2.20 crores at the 2018 IPL auction.
+He played 11 games for RCB and took 11 wickets.

-In 2019, the Indian pacer made his ODI debut against Australia Down Under but went wicketless.
-Siraj had an ordinary tournament during the 2019 season where he could just snap 7 wickets in his 10 outings and gave runs at an economy close to 10.
+In 2019, Siraj made his ODI debut against Australia but he went wicketless.
+Siraj had an ordinary tournament during the 2019 IPL season where he could just snap 7 wickets in 10 matches and also leaked runs at an economy of around 10.

-After an exceptional IPL, the fast bowler was named for the Test series against Australia and it became a series to remember for him.
-Ahead of the start of the tour, he lost his father but decided to stay with the team to achieve his father’s dream to see Siraj play Test Cricket.
-The pacer made his Test debut for injury-hit India against Australia at MCG.
+After an exceptional IPL, the fast bowler was called up for the Test series against Australia, and it became a series to remember for him.
+Ahead of the Test series, Siraj lost his father but decided to stay with the team to achieve his father’s dream of him playing Test cricket.
+The pacer made his Test debut at the iconic MCG.

-Siraj took his maiden fifer at Gabba and played a mammoth role in India’s second consecutive series victory Down Under.
-Post that series, he played two other Tests against visiting England.
+Siraj took his maiden fifer at The Gabba and played a big role in India’s second consecutive series victory Down Under (first came during the 2018-19 season).